artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 is not using UTF-8 encoding.

 In this case, the detailed output included in the downloadable
-:ref:`verbose report <csv-validation-short-long>` will include line numbers for the affected rows.
+:ref:`detailed report <csv-validation-short-long>` will include line numbers for the affected rows.
 Use this information to find and review the data.
 In some cases you may need to retype certain inputs once the file itself has been saved using UTF-8 encoding.